aligzr/aligzr.github.io/_pages/cv.md

   * Production Intern – TEI TUSAS Engine Industries, Inc.

     6.2019 – 7.2019 | Eskisehir, Turkiye

     ✓ Materials inspection

     ✓ Quality control

     ✓ Improve productivity by performing ergonomic evaluations, time studies, simulation, and line balancing

     ✓ Cost Analysis

   * Machine Operator – Tanatar Molding & Stamping Co.
 Ltd.

     6.2018 – 9.2018 | Eskisehir, Turkiye

     ✓ setting up and operating an stamping machine in order to shape sheet metals

   * Machine Operator – Tanatar Molding & Stamping Co.
 Ltd.

     6.2018 – 9.2018 | Eskisehir, Turkiye

     ✓ setting up and operating an stamping machine in order to shape sheet metals

   * SMachine Operator – Starplast Plastic Molding & Stamping Co.
 Ltd.

-    6.2016 – 9.2016 | Eskisehir, Turkiy
+    6.2016 – 9.2016 | Eskisehir, Turkiye

     ✓ setting up and operating an injection molding machine in order to shape plastic materials

 Certificates & Projects
 ======

    * Teknofest/Tubitak Efficiency Challenge Participation

      Mavera Technology Team| Mechanical Team Leader

      EC Electric Vehicle Competition aims to create awareness of alternative energy use, to raise university students’ capability to put their knowledge into practice and to work across disciplinary boundaries.

-     ✓ Exterior Trim, CFD Analysis of the exterior body ✓ Static Structural Analysis of the Chassis and Suspension System ✓ Project Management
+     ✓ Exterior Trim, CFD Analysis of the exterior body

+     ✓ Static Structural Analysis of the Chassis and Suspension System

+     ✓ Project Management

-   * Identification and Control of a DC Motor (Thesis) An experiment set consisting of microcontroller card, motor driver and motor hardware was designed.
+   * Identification and Control of a DC Motor (Thesis)

+     An experiment set consisting of microcontroller card, motor driver and motor hardware was designed.
 Programming was done with the schematic diagram obtained from MATLAB / SIMULINK blocks, without